-The landlord approached a traditional lender to secure a refurbish to let loan, but she was unsuccessful.
+The landlord approached a traditional lender to secure a refurbish-to-let loan, but she was unsuccessful.
 The landlord applied for a property renovation loan from a private bank and received the funding she needed along with favourable terms of finance.

-The refurbishment loan provided the landlord the finance she required to bring the property up to standard and enabled her to rent it out to the tenants she had in place.
+The refurbishment loan provided the landlord with the finance she required to bring the property up to standard and enabled her to rent it out to the tenants she had in place.

 The Difference Between Light and Heavy Refurbishment

 The majority of private lenders will offer two different types of property refurbishment finance.
 It is important to know the difference to secure the best funding for your project.

 Light Refurbishment Loan

 Firstly, providers will offer a light refurbishment loan product.
 These loans are tailored to smaller projects and are suited to refurbishments where:

 - There isn’t a change to the nature of the premises

 - The cost of the project is below 15% of the value of the property